frewes/computer-vision-for-first/Computer Vision for FIRST Robotics.md

 ### Add requirements

 The key feature of Python is the abundance of libraries available for development, including OpenCV.
-In order to define and install the libraries we need here, create a file in your project directory called “requirements.txt”, and fill it with this content:
+To follow this tutorial through, you'll need to install two libraries.
+In order to define and install the libraries we need, create a file in your project directory called “requirements.txt”, and fill it with this content:

 ```python
 python-opencv